Urban Ethnography (Paris)

 See our blog post for further insight: http://blogs.kent.ac.uk/summerschool-news/2018/03/29/180/

 The Summer School draws on the expertise of staff in the School of Social Policy, Sociology and Social Research.
-The 2018 teaching team comprises: Dr Dawn Lyon (module convenor), Senior Lecturer in Sociology, Dr David Garbin, Senior Lecturer in Sociology and Dr Erin Sanders-McDonagh, Lecturer in Criminology.
+The 2019 teaching team comprises: Dr Dawn Lyon (convenor), Reader in Sociology, Dr David Garbin, Senior Lecturer in Sociology and Dr Erin Sanders-McDonagh, Senior Lecturer in Criminology.

 For additional reasons to join us, visit our Canterbury Summer Schools overview.

-The Summer School will take place for one week full-time from Monday 09 Jul 2018 to Friday from 13 July 2018.
-Students are expected to arrive on the Sunday 08 July 2018 for a welcome dinner and accommodation will be arranged for them to stay until the following Sunday, 15 Jul 2018, giving them a free day in Paris on Saturday 14 July 2018, Bastille Day.
+The Summer School will take place for one week from Sunday 07 Jul 2019 to Sunday 14 July 2019.
+Students arrive on Sunday 07 July 2019 for a welcome dinner and accommodation will be arranged for them to stay until the following Sunday, 14 Jul 2019.
+Teaching takes place Monday to Saturday inclusive, and there is a farewell dinner on Saturday 13 Jul 2019.

 A key benefit of the Summer School is the opportunity for intense learning in situ.
 We will make the most of this by conducting teaching in the city as well as in the classroom.
 The Summer School will be highly interactive and combine lecture time and in class discussion, formal visits and walks, and informal exploration.